Malaysia has a drug problem.

 Sometimes it is best to take a step back and seek professional and experienced help in order to save your loved ones from being a victim to the destruction that drugs can bring upon themselves.

-There are a number of drug rehab centres available in Malaysia that is just a Google search away.
+There are a number of drug rehab centers available in Malaysia that are just a Google search away.
 And if all else fails, or if your child is abusive or a danger to themself and others, it is best to contact the authorities so that your child can get the proper help that they need.

 It is up to us to approach the problem from the founding family institutions to enable and provide those who struggle with drug addiction space where they can look forward to improving themself in order to get better.